 Wisconsin's extraterritorial zoning statute, Wis.
 Stat. § 62.23(7a), allows a first-, second- or third-class city to adopt zoning in town territory, three miles beyond a city's corporate limits.
 A fourth-class city or village (e.g., the City of Weyauwega), may adopt zoning one and one-half miles beyond its corporate limits.
 Under extraterritorial zoning authority, a city or village may enact an interim zoning ordinance that freezes existing zoning, or if there is no zoning, existing uses while a plan and regulations are developed.
 The statute provides that the interim zoning ordinance may be for two years.
-A joint extraterritorial zoning committee must be established consisting of three city or village plan commission works with the joint committee in preparing the plan and regulations.
+A joint extraterritorial zoning committee must be established consisting of three city or village plan commission members and three town members.
+The city or village plan commission works with the joint committee in preparing the plan and regulations.
 The joint committee must approve the plan and regulations by majority vote before they take effect.

-Extraterritorial Plat Review30
+Extraterritorial Plat Review